ArmagetronAd/armagetronad/docker/README.md

 To make builds use up to date versions of additional git repositories, call scripts/update_gits.sh.

 All scripts can be invoked from any work directory as long as you invoke them with a relative or absoulte path, they find their relevant data directories and other scripts automatically.

+## GitLab CI

+The root .gitlab-ci.yml uses the files in this directory to do the builds.
+The building should work fine in any gitlab runner configured to use docker, especially the shared runners.

+For deployment, however, an own runner needs to be set up.
+A stadard setup will do fine, but then run as root.
+To run a rootless gitlab runner, you must do the following.
+Install gitlab runner normally, but disable the default service with

+    systemctl disable gitlab-runner

+As a regular user, register a runner with

+    gitlab-runner register

+the data to fill in is described on the GitLab CI configuration of the project.
+Then, normally, gitlab-runner uses docker-in-docker to run additional containers.
+That does not work rootless.
+Instead, you can just make the docker control socket available to gitlab's container by editing the volumes line in '.gitlab-runer/config.toml' to

+    volumes = ["/var/run/user/UID/docker.sock:/var/run/docker.sock", "/cache", "/home/USERNAME/secrets:/secrets:ro"]

+replacing UID with your user ID and USERNAME with your username.
+If you want to use the runner for deployment, the secrets folder then has to contain the credentials required to do so.
+Read deploy/targets.sh for details.

+Then, run the runner with

+    gitlab-runner run